Retail Management Internship

 Attend the Career Showcase at the O'Connell Center in January.
 Dress in professional attire, and remember to bring copies of your resume.
 You'll talk to a number of recruiters from an array of companies, so plan on staying for the entire expo.
 After the Expo, go through all the corporate literature and business cards you gathered, and decide which companies most interest you.

-After the Career Showcase, you may be contacted with "Preselect" offers.
+After the Career Showcase, you may be contacted with “Preselect” offers.
 Preselects are the students companies specifically request to interview when their recruiters come back to UF later in the semester.
-If you don't get a preselect offer, you can watch for open schedules and stay in contact with the Center for Retailing for more information.
+If you don't get a preselect offer, you can watch for open schedules and stay in contact with the Miller Center for more information.

 Watch, research, and learn.
 Watch Gatortak regularly to sign up with companies that most interest you.
 Research the companies - find out all you can about their history, culture, and business.
 Check out the company web site, and get more information in the CRC library.
 Learn all you can about the art of interviewing.
-The CRC and Center for Retailing offer workshops on interviewing throughout the year to help you prepare.
+The CRC and Miller Center offer workshops on interviewing throughout the year to help you prepare.

 Go to the interviews if you signed up for them.
 Be prompt and dress in professional attire.
 Don't forget to write thank-you letters to your interviewer.